dst4l/dst4l/_events/stavris_talk.md

 eventtime: "13.00-15:00"
 ---

-waiting for more info from Stavis on how to work with Tableau
+Waiting for more info from Stavis - please check in later:)

-Talk is about Lorem ipsum lhjas fkjh askljdfh aklsjhf kajhs fkjahsd fkjhas kjhasdf aksjh flkjahs fkjhas dfk jhas dfkjhaskljdfa asjh flkajsh f kahs fk jhaskdjf aksjdhf lkajsh klahs aksjd akjshd kahsdf